ericoporto/ImGi/README.md

 ```

 Has to be called each time a BeginWindow is successful once all elements inside the window are listed

+---

+### Controls

+Controls are things you can place inside a window.
+Controls cannot exist outside of windows.

 #### `ImGi.Label`
 ```